-5-YEAR CARRYBACK OF NET OPERATING LOSSES
+5-YEAR CARRYBACK OF NET OPERATING LOSSES FOR SMALL BUSINESSES

 - Current law allows businesses to carry net operating losses back for two years to offset past taxable income.
-This proposal would allow businesses the option of carrying back losses an additional three years.
-However, if the business decides to use the additional carry-back period, losses are permanently reduced by 10 percent.
-The provision would allow businesses to redo prior-year tax returns and get immediate cash refunds for previously unusable losses. - The proposal would make temporary investment incentives such as bonus depreciation and expensing more effective. - The proposal would increase cash flow to businesses that are constrained in borrowing, enabling them to increase investment - The increase in the carry-back period would benefit previously profitable businesses that face large losses now.
+This proposal would allow small businesses the option of carrying back losses an additional three years.
+The provision would allow businesses to redo prior-year tax returns and get immediate cash refunds for previously unusable losses. - The proposal would make temporary investment incentives such as bonus depreciation and expensing more effective, but only for some small businesses. - The proposal would increase cash flow to some small businesses that are constrained in borrowing, enabling them to increase investment - The increase in the carry-back period would benefit some previously profitable small businesses that face large losses now.
 Given the state of the economy, this may be insufficient to induce those businesses to invest more now.
-Start-ups and businesses that have large losses relative to past gains would receive no benefit from the provision. - JCT estimates that the proposal will cost \$19.5 billion over 10 years.
+Large businesses, start-ups, small businesses that have large losses relative to past gains, and small businesses organized as partnerships or S-corporations whose owners have sufficient other income to offset business losses would receive no benefit from the provision. - JCT estimates that the proposal will cost \$0.9 billion over 10 years.